 What is C#?

-C# lower the development cost as it’s fully cross-platform, which allows the software developed on it to run on various operating systems including Windows, Linux, macOS, and others.
-C# is most commonly used for the development of mobile, desktop, web applications.
-Moreover, database applications, games, VR, web services can also be developed through c#.
+C# lowers the development cost as it’s fully cross-platform, which allows the software developed on it to run on various operating systems including Windows, Linux, macOS, and others.
+C# is most commonly used for the development of mobile, desktop, and web applications.
+Moreover, database applications, games, VR, and web services can also be developed through c#.

 What is C++?